homalg-project/CddInterface/README.md

 Kamal Saleh e-mail: saleh@mathematik.uni-siegen.de

 ## License
-CddInterface is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+CddInterface is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your opinion) any later version.